DeadMansChest/DMCWO/README.md

   * While not in this mod, the crosshair code to help me locate the center of the screen for centering optics
 * B1313 for the shotgun push physics, code advice
 * hejoro for the string hijack code
+* Lizard Foe for fixes made in gat_physics.lua
 * Harfatus for the lua hook
+* Wilko for the BLT lua hook
 * IMFDB and Payday Wikia for weapon names and attachments I couldn't ID
 * /k/ anon for semi-solidifiying some of the attachment names
   Anon: Low Profile Suppressor might be a gemtec halo with a different attachment system but idk im getting buttflustered with you lol